 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Savannah, the Carver Heights neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.

-In addition, one of the unique characteristics of the Carver Heights neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 97.0% of the neighborhoods in America.
+In addition, the Carver Heights neighborhood stands out for having an average per capita income lower than 97.0% of the neighborhoods in the United States.

 Also, with a nice mix of college students, safety from crime, and decent walkability, the Carver Heights neighborhood rates highly as a college student friendly place to live, and one that college students and their parents may want to consider.
 NeighborhoodScout's analysis shows that it rates more highly for a good place for college students to live than 86.5% of the neighborhoods in GA.
 This often also means that the area has certain amenities and services geared towards college students, from undergraduates to graduate students.